coinex-smart-chain/docs/en-us/faq.md

 ## How to unjail a node?

-If a node had been jailed, the first thing to do is investigate the cause.
-Restart the node after you fix the problem, and unjail the node through command line operation after the node is up and running properly and has been synchronized to the latest height.
+If a node has been jailed, the first thing to do is investigate the cause.
+Restart the node after you fix the problem, and unjail the node through [command line operations](/en-us/validator_cli.md) after the node is up and running properly and has been synchronized to the latest height.

 ## gasprice

-`CSC` limits the transaction minimum gasprice to 500GWEI.
+`CSC` limits the transaction minimum gasprice to `500 GWEI`.